DannyStoll1/dynamo/README.md

 - F: Apply map to selection [dynamical plane]
 - Ctrl-F: Find parameter of given preperiod/period near selection [active plane]
 - E: External ray [active plane]
-- Ctrl-X: External ray to point [active plane]
+- Ctrl-X or Y: External ray to point [active plane]
+- Ctrl-E: Draw all rays of a given period [active plane]
+- Shift-O: Draw all rays in the orbit of a given angle [active plane]
+- Shift-E: Extend ray outwords (works in all families where `gradient` is implemented) [active plane]
+- G: Equipotential [active plane]
+- M: Multiplier contour (only for marked cycle curves) [active plane]

 ### Computation